NadavDaniel1/SpendWise/README.md

 3. **Add Transactions**: Users can add transactions to track their expenses.
 4. **View Transactions**: Users can view their transaction history in the app's main screen.
 5. **Logout**: Users can securely log out of the app.

+## Challenges Faced
+### 1. Firebase Integration
+Integrating Firebase services, particularly the Realtime Database and Authentication, required careful management of asynchronous data fetching and synchronization.
+Handling edge cases, such as network failures and data consistency, was a significant challenge.

+### 2. UI/UX Design
+Designing a user-friendly interface that is both functional and aesthetically pleasing was challenging, especially when dealing with complex features like budget management and transaction tracking.
+Ensuring a seamless user experience across different devices and screen sizes also required thorough testing and adjustments.

+### 3. RecyclerView and Data Handling
+Managing large amounts of transaction data in RecyclerView, including ensuring smooth scrolling and efficient data binding, presented challenges.
+Implementing features like data persistence and restoring the state of the RecyclerView on app restarts added complexity.

+### 4. State Management
+Properly managing the state of various UI components, particularly when the app is sent to the background or when navigating between fragments, was challenging.
+Ensuring data consistency and avoiding memory leaks required a solid understanding of the Android lifecycle.

+### 5. Error Handling and Debugging
+Dealing with unexpected errors, especially related to network operations and Firebase interactions, required robust error handling mechanisms.
+Debugging issues, particularly those that were intermittent or only occurred in specific scenarios, was time-consuming.

+### 6. Time Management
+Balancing the implementation of features with testing and debugging within the project timeline was challenging.
+Prioritizing tasks and making trade-offs between features and stability was essential to meet deadlines.

 ## Contact
 For any inquiries, please reach out to: